Hypothesis about semi-weak interaction and experiments with solar neutrinos

 where $\omega_{2}$ is the scattered neutrino energy, which, as it results from the energy-momentum conservation law and from the formula (\ref{2}), can take evenly distributed values in interval

 The total cross-section of the elastic $\nu_{e}N$-scattering found from relations (\ref{2}) and (\ref{3}) is

-and, consequently, the mean free path of the solar neutrino before its collision with any nucleon practically does not depend on the energy $\omega_{1}$ because its maximal value is about 16 MeV \cite{11}.
+and, consequently, the mean free path of the solar neutrino before its collision with any nucleon practically does not depend on the energy $\omega_{1}$ because its maximal value is about 18.8 MeV \cite{15}.

 The first consequence of the interaction (\ref{1}) is that at each collision with a nucleon caused by an exchange of axial boson, the neutrino changes its handedness from left to right and vice versa.
-We take into account that solar neutrinos are produced in different areas distanced from each other by 0.1 up to 0.3 solar radius on the average (this and other information about solar neutrinos is taken from the review \cite{11}), and that, anyhow, they undergo different number of collisions with nucleons before escaping from the Sun.
+We take into account that solar neutrinos are produced in different areas distanced from each other by 0.1 up to 0.3 solar radius on the average (this and other information about solar neutrinos is taken from the review \cite{15}), and that, anyhow, they undergo different number of collisions with nucleons before escaping from the Sun.
 Then it seems reasonable to consider that, at an average number of collisions of the order of 10, the fluxes of left- and right-handed solar neutrinos at the Earth surface are approximately equal.
-The contributions from right-handed neutrinos to the charged current processes at low energies are extremely small.
-For example, the analysis of the nucleosynthesis in the early Universe gives the following estimate \cite{4a}: $M_{W_{R}} > 3.3$ TeV, if $g_{R} = g_{L}$.
-The latter condition is automatically fulfilled in the initially $P$-invariant model of the electroweak interactions \cite{12}.
-Therefore, the flux of the effective (left-handed) neutrino arriving at the Earth is approximately twice less than that expected in the absence of any interaction acts after their production in the Sun.
+The contribution from right-handed solar neutrinos to the charged current processes and to the elastic scattering on electrons is extremely small, since such neutrinos are not coupled with intermediate bosons of the standard model.
+They can be only coupled with very heavy intermediate bosons of the left-right symmetric model $W_{R}$ and $Z_{LR}$.
+The analysis of the nucleosynthesis in the early Universe \cite{16} and the electroweak fit \cite{17} give correspondingly the following estimate: $M_{W_{R}} > 3.3$ TeV and $M_{Z_{LR}} > 1.2$ TeV, if $g_{R} = g_{L}$.
+The last condition is automatically fulfilled in the initially $P$-invariant model of electroweak interactions \cite{18}.

 The second consequence of the interaction of the solar neutrino with a nucleon resulting from relations (\ref{2}) and (\ref{3}) is the neutrino energy decrease, on the average, by the value of

 in comparison with the initial energy.
 The formula (\ref{5}) shows that the relative single-shot change in the energy $\Delta \omega_{1}/\omega_{1}$ for solar neutrinos from decays of ${}^{8}{\rm B}$ (their average energy equals 6.7 MeV) playing the dominant role in transitions ${}^{37}{\rm Cl} \rightarrow {}^{37}{\rm Ar}$ is by one order higher than that for $p$-$p$-neutrinos (their maximal energy equals 0.423 MeV) giving the most essential contribution to transitions ${}^{71}{\rm Ga} \rightarrow {}^{71}{\rm Ge}$.
 This conclusion together with the first consequence gives clear qualitative understanding of the features of experimental results with chlorine and gallium.